Does Your Elevator Have More Than One Cable?

 Work with a Financial Professional

 When working with a financial professional, find one who represents you, and your needs above their own commissions.
 There are many different kinds of advisors but I recommend working with one who’s willing to teach you how investing works.
 If you do want to go it alone, there are numerous programs that will show you how to invest in the stock market, real estate, cryptocurrency and more.
-But choose a mentor or program that has a proven track record in bull and bear markets.
+Choose a mentor or program that has a proven track record in bull and bear markets.

-Now look at the stability of your elevator.
+NOW look at the stability of your elevator.
 What would happen if one cable broke?

 Click here to view the video version of this post.